Skabies B86

 This section has been translated automatically.

-• If left untreated, scabies is chronic, but can also heal spontaneously after several years.
+If left untreated, scabies is chronic, but can also heal spontaneously after several years.

-• Resistance has been described for permethrin, crotamiton, lindane, and benzoyl benzoate.
+Resistance has been described for permethrin, crotamiton, lindane and benzoyl benzoate.

-• A kdr mutation (knock-down resistance mutation) in the VSSC (voltage-sensitive sodium channel) in the neuronal membranes of S. scabiei var. hominis causes reduced efficacy of topical permethrin.
+• A kdr mutation (knock-down resistance mutation) in the VSSC (voltage-sensitive sodium channel) in the neuronal membranes of S. scabiei var. hominis causes a reduced efficacy of topical permethrin.

 • Permethrin binds preferentially to the open/active VSSC.
-The kdr mutation causes a shift of the channel to the closed state, resulting in poorer binding of the active compound and reduced efficacy, but no resistance.
+The kdr mutation causes a shift of the channel to the closed state, resulting in poorer binding of the active substance and a reduced effect, but no resistance.
+There is still no in-vivo evidence of resistance to permethrin.

-• School attendance is possible again after a single application of permethrin!
+School attendance is possible again after a single application of permethrin!

 Literature